trackmatic/kong.net/readme.md

 ## Modular Request Factories

 Apis, Consumers and Plugins are exposed via extension methods on IKongClient.
-This provides a mechnism to extend the client libray with your own plugins.
+This provides a mechanism to extend the client libray with your own plugins.
 We will cover extending the library in more detail later in this document.

 You will need a requets factory in order to start talking to the Kong API.
-You can get an instance of a request for via the client.Apis(), client.Consumers() and client.Plugins(api) extension methods
+To start lets get a request factory for the apis

     var apis = client.Apis();

-The code above will return a request factory for the Api resource
+The code above will return a request factory for the Api resource which can be used to issue requests to the Kong API

-Each request factory exposes the followng methods:
+A request factory exposes the followng methods:

 1. List - Allows you to search the resource
 2. Get - Allows you to retrieve a since resource based on the resource id